anshul2071/Auth-JsonServer/README.md

-# uTalk Application
+# Authjson Application

 A simple web-based user authentication system with registration and login functionality, built with Vite and JSON Server.

 ## Overview

-uTalk is a lightweight application demonstrating basic user authentication.
+Authjson is a lightweight application demonstrating basic user authentication.
 It features a clean, responsive UI and uses a JSON-based backend for user data storage.
 The application is built using Vite as the frontend build tool, providing a fast development experience with Vanilla JS.

 ## Features